Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Classes/Comp Sci/Google Searching Assignment.md

 2. Who is Tony Blair and for what is he known?
 When and where was he born?

     a.
-British politician who served as Prime Minister of the United Kingdom from 1997 to 2007 and Leader of the Labour Party from 1994 to 2007
+British politician who served as Prime Minister of the [[Britain|United Kingdom]] from 1997 to 2007 and Leader of the Labour Party from 1994 to 2007

     b.
-May 6, 1953 in Edinburgh, United Kingdom
+May 6, 1953 in Edinburgh, [[Britain|United Kingdom]]

-3. Experiment with a voice Google search (Use the microphone icon on a Google search page).
+3. Experiment with a voice Google [[search]] (Use the microphone icon on a Google [[search]] page).
 Describe what you searched for and what your experience was like.

     a.
 I searched for the weather today and it brought up a nice little widget that had all the information I needed